Value Investing 101

 When practicing active value investing in somewhat efficient markets it can be hard to accept that we may lack an edge for extended periods.
 If short on attractive risk-reward single stock ideas, we may be in a market that we are less likely to outsmart.

 If the market has sound fundamentals and valuation, we may stay exposed via indexing.
-We can also invest with other active allocators whose strategies make more sense for the time being.
+We can also invest with other investors whose capital allocation strategies make more sense for the time being.